xspartacus123/flight-delay-prediction/README.md

-# flight-delay-prediction-lufthansa
+# flight-delay-prediction
-Machine Learning project to predict Lufthansa flight delays using real-world flight and weather data.
+Machine Learning project to predict flight delays using real-world flight and weather data.